ReMinecraftPE/mcpe/README.md

 I've had texture seams when playing Minecraft Classic, ClassiCube and this recreation of Minecraft PE, on a fresh new laptop.
-If seams bother you, and you are using an NVIDIA graphics card, go to the NVIDIA Control Panel, then in "Manage 3D Settings", change "Antialiasing - Mode" to "Application Controlled".
+If seams bother you, and you are using an NVIDIA graphics card, go to the NVIDIA Control Panel, then in "Manage 3D Settings", change "Antialiasing - Mode" to "Application Controlled". a custom script which downloads and sets up all assets needed for the game.

-## Notes on assets

-The terrain.png and related textures appear to have stayed the same between the E3 demo and the final release for Xperia PLAY.
-It appears to have been fetched before Java Edition Beta 1.4's release.
-This can be seen because the cookie's texture is missing. (it was added in Java Edition Beta 1.4)

-There are plans to create a custom script which downloads and sets up all assets needed for the game.

 ## Screenshots (from the decomp)